 The sample of Search Reports is chosen taking into account the number of applications in each Technical Unit.
-The verification through the checklist is registered in an specific application called: "Application for Quality Management".Inc@web application and isThe results are analyzed in the Quality Management Group of the Patent Department, where improvement actions will be approved when necessary.
+The verification through the checklist is registered in an specific application called: "Application for Quality Management".
+The results are analyzed in the Quality Management Group of the Patent Department, where improvement actions will be approved when necessary.
 It is a key tool of the QMS as a source of information for improvement actions, for example, to identify needs of training.
-These results are also feedbacked at the moment to the examiner, when necessary.
+These results are also feed backed at the moment to the examiner, when necessary.

-ALFA has also had an impact in the quality assurance systems, especially in quality control, since the tool includes a record of the quality review done by Heads of Technical Units Sections prior to the issue of all the Reports.
+ALFA has also had an impact in the quality assurance systems, especially in quality control, since the tool includes a record of the quality review done by Heads of Technical Sections prior to the issue of all the Reports.